 6. Cat Couch Upholstered Miniature Furniture by Clay to Canopy

 This cat couch upholstered miniature furniture plan is another that relies on some accurate cuts and benefits from a table saw, as well as a router.
-As well as foam to cushion the sofa, it also uses muslin cloth to hold the padding in place and is then topped and covered with a pet-resistant fabric, although you can use any fabric to get the finish and the design that you want.
+Besides foam to cushion the sofa, it uses muslin cloth to hold the padding in place and is then topped and covered with a pet-resistant fabric, though you can use any fabric to get the finish and the design that you want.
 It is finished with some legs made from a 2×2 board and attached to a bottom board.

 If you’re good with a crochet hook and can glue some foam pieces together, this crochet cat couch pattern is a really attractive option that shouldn’t prove too difficult.
 It does have an Afghan throw, which adds to the look and may offer a little extra comfort for your kitty.
 Otherwise, it will be a test of your crocheting skills rather than your DIY and woodcutting skills.